ddoris2106/chimp-test-clone/notes.md

 -   If yes, regenerate numbers.
 If no, add the number pair to the array
 -   When all numbers are generated, Generate tile with numbers and number index

-Recap & Continue/ Play Again Screen
+<COMPLETED>Recap & Continue/ Play Again Screen

 STYLING:
 <COMPLETED>Tiles have white border